damiantroy/centos8-post-install/README.md

 1. Configure sshd:

-    These sshd settings are mostly personal preference, so have a close looking before applying, especially the `AllowUsers` line, as you'll need to put in your username.
+    These sshd settings are mostly personal preference, so have a close look before applying, especially the `AllowUsers` line, as you'll need to put in your username.

     ```shell script